AI-sandbox/gnomix/README.md

 - genetic marker index

 The remaining columns represent the query hapotypes and reference panel population and each line markes the estimated probability of the given genome position coming from the population.
 A genotype has two haplotypes, so the number of predictions for a genotype is 2*(number of genotypes)*(number of reference populations) and therefore the total number of columns in the file is 6 + 2*(number of genotypes)*(number of reference populations).

+#### query_results.lai **(BETA)**

+The query_results.lai is an optional output that includes the inferred ancestry label for each marker in the query file.
+Please note that this feature is in beta stage and therefore the program does not export this file unless *snp_level_inference* is set to *True* in the *config.yaml* file.

+The first line of the output file is a comment line, that specifies the order and encoding of populations, eg:
+#Sub_population order/code: golden_retriever=0 labrador_retriever=1 poodle poodle_small=2
+just like in the msp file.

+The second line specifies the column names, and every following line marks a genome position.

+The first column indicates the physicial position of the SNP and the the remaining columns give the predicted reference panel population for the given interval.
+A genotype has two haplotypes, so the number of predictions for a genotype is 2*(number of genotypes) and therefore the total number of columns in the file is 1 + 2*(number of genotypes).

 #### query_file_phased.vcf